 - Repeat the process with your other lens.

 At the Eye & Lasik Center, we combine your regular eye exam along with your contact lens exam if you are already a lens wearer.
 While this may seem redundant, once we test your visual acuity and the other tests to determine your eye health and whether or not you need to correct refractive errors, we then move on to contact specific tests.
 These include measuring your cornea to measure the curvature, measuring the pupil and iris, evaluating your tear film, among others.
 If you are a new fit or refit, you must return on another day for the contact lens portion of your exam.

 An appointment usually takes around one hour.

-Some extended wear contact lenses can be worn for 30 days, day and night.
+Patients may wear some extended wear contact lenses for 30 days, day and night.
 But in most cases, we still recommend that our patients put their contacts in every morning and remove them (and clean them) every night before bed.
 This lessens the chances of eye infection and other problems with long-term contact lens wear.
 Plus, it is good to give your eyes a break from wearing lenses.
 The optimal time for wearing contact lenses is a maximum of 10-12 hours per day.